-Thundershirts are a like a snug blanket that can be wrapped around your dog, which are very useful during travels.
+Thundershirts are like a snug blanket that can be wrapped around your dog, which is very useful during travels.
 Wrapping your dog using a compression wrap really does work like a charm.
 The wraps work by swaddling your dog and applying gentle pressure to their body, which will induce feelings of calmness and contentment.

 You can find Thundershirts at pet stores.
 However, you can fashion one out of an ace bandage, a scarf, or even a snug t-shirt for medium to large dogs.
 Just make sure to cut extra room into the neck hole to ensure that your pet’s neck wouldn’t be constricted.

 Just remember that there are no guarantees that these would work at all times.
 Some owners would swear by it, while others have found that it hasn’t been helpful.

 The effectiveness might depend on when or how it is used.
 The individual personality and needs of each dog should be considered, as well.